Brainwashing with Good Soap and Orange Chocolate Chip Muffins Spiritual Journey Book Reviews

 Spiritual journeys never end.
 We know this.
 But sometimes, something on our path slams us in the face so hard, we are stunned and need to hang out with the locals for a while to recover, reestablish our bearings, and adjust our course before we can set sail again.

 *sigh* In February, I experienced a psychotic episode all over this blog and Facebook.
 (I’ve deleted the posts.)
 I had been suffering psychosis for almost three years, mostly keeping it under wraps until my condition exposed itself.
 Big time.
 At which point, I finally received my accurate diagnosis.
-I have Mania Associated with Bipolar Disorder.
-It comes with hallucinations, periods of extreme creative output, but no or light depression.
+I have Bipolar Disorder.
+I suffered mania, delusions, and paranoia.
 I have been prescribed the appropriate medication, and am receiving therapy with a quality psychologist.
-I am very happy to be hallucination free!
+As long as I keep taking my medication and seeking help when I need it, I’ll be fine.

 And now to review three books that positively affected my mental health.
 Brainwashing in a good way refers to the human brain’s ability to feel about feelings, think about thinking, and pray about praying.